leticiaSS15/crud_hive/README.md

 # Crud with Flutter and Hive

-A Tasks project made with flutter and usage a Hive local database.
+A Tasks project made with Flutter and usage a Hive local database.

 ## Home Page screen